MAs

 Jonathan Antunes Afonso, ‘I Stand in My Own Pain and Sing My Own Song’: Rewriting Eurydice in Modern and Contemporary Women’s Poetry.
 Dec 2016.

 Marie-Laure Cap, Chronotopic Ethics: Fleshing Out Time and Space in Kazuo Ishiguro’s Never Let Me Go.
-May 2017.
-Faculty Prize, 2018.
+May 2017, Faculty Prize.

 Laura Vogel, Creatureliness in J. K. Rowling’s Fantastic Beasts and the Harry Potter series: Animal Studies and Posthuman Approaches.
 June 2020.

-Katharina Schwarck, Snape, Snape, Severus Snegg – The Russian Translation of Proper Nouns in J K Rowling’s Harry Potter and the Philosopher’s Stone, Co-supervised with Ekatarina Velmozova, Dept of Slavic Studies.
+Katharina Schwarck, Snape, Snape, Severus Snegg – The Russian Translation of Proper Nouns in J K Rowling’s Harry Potter and the Philosopher’s Stone, Co-supervised with Ekatarina Velmozova.
 Sept 2022.

 Alexandre Jordan, Writing the Ineffable: (De)constructed Identities in Virginia Woolf’s The Waves and Kazuo Ishiguro’s Never Let Me Go.
-Jan 2023.
-Faculty Prize, Sept 2023.
+Jan 2023, Faculty Prize.

 Romain Bajulaz, A Future Anchored in the Present: Margaret Atwood’s MaddAddam trilogy and its real-world resonances.
 June 2023.